-In many ways, handling your taxes can be made easier and provide unique benefits when you’re married.
+Marriage is more than just having someone “to have and to hold” — it can make handling your taxes easier and provide unique benefits.
 You have the option of streamlining the filing process by filing jointly, merging two annual tax duties into one.
 However, there are certain issues to consider if you’re preparing your return in tandem with your spouse.

 What You Report

 First and foremost, a joint tax return means you assume responsibility for your partner’s side of the return.
 If, for example, your spouse forgets to include income and the IRS assesses a liability, you are equally responsible for resolving the debt.
 This principle applies to any return you file jointly.

 In many instances, couples who file jointly do not equally share the actual filing task.
 In other words, it’s not uncommon for one spouse to assume the tax-filing duties, using his or her partner’s information to simply complete the return.
 Regardless of who files taxes, though, both spouses are responsible for what’s reported.
 In the event that your husband hands in a tax return that’s riddled with errors, you will be held liable for any ensuing IRS issue.